 Within those moments, I am transported out of my own life and into others lives.
-I’m lucky to know a number of business authors and love reading their books and discovering what they are thinking, or how they work.
+I’m lucky to know a number of business authors; I love reading their books and discovering what they are thinking, or how they work.

-Andrés recounts his intuition and astute reading of what’s in front of him, to help rebuild Puerto Rico by cooking and personally delivering nutritious meals to a devastated population.
+Andrés recounts his intuition and astutely observes what’s in front of him to help rebuild Puerto Rico.
+He cooks and personally delivers nutritious meals to the devastated population.
 He slams the international aid agency professionals who focus on planning, contracting and stockpiling rather than delivering immediate solutions through local people.
-‘We fed an Island’ is a study of planning over action, procedures over people, planting solutions vs doing what matters to people.
+We Fed An Island is a study of planning over action, procedures over people, planting solutions vs doing what matters to people.
 The book describes the clash between bureaucracy and innovation and the author takes no prisoners.

 What is taking your attention as you refresh over summer?